-Activity 1.7: Demonstrate oilseed rape's agronomic potential on the following cereal crop through the collection and use of farm performance data
+Activity 1.7: Demonstrate agronomic & economic potential of a balanced rotation through the collection and use of farm performance data

 Oilseed rape value has substantially diminished, meaning there is currently an imbalance between the crop's "risk versus reward" balance, which has forced a drop in planted area.
 Oilseed rape is likely to remain one of the UK's riskiest mainstream crops to grow due to cost and agronomic characteristics.
 This will include understanding why Germany demonstrates consistently higher yields.